|

 56-58 Main St (now Family Dollar)

-160 Robinson St (the one I visited; should have taken a photo so I could edit if I had planned this, but no need)
+160 Robinson St (the one I visited; should have taken a photo so I could edit if I had planned this, so I resorted to cheap AI instead)

 95 Chenango St (downtown between bus depot and Little Venice Italian restaurant; long gone)